Have you ever participated in a video interview before?

 Just because we’ll only be seeing your top half does not mean it’s a good idea to wear pajama bottoms with that button up.
 It’s important to treat this interview as if you were going to an in-person interview, so dress well from head-to-toe.
 You never know if you have to stand up to answer the door unexpectedly.

 Nothing throws off an interview quite like a disruption.
 A crying baby, a package delivery, or a barking dog can all disturb an interview (and potentially your groove) in an instant.
 Try to address potential disruptions ahead of time.
 Think about hiring Rover to take your dog on a long walk during your interview time.
 See if your spouse would be willing to take the kids to the park or maybe a movie.
 If you can’t get the house to yourself, try secluding yourself to a home office or bedroom.
 Consider locking the door or putting up a “Do Not Disturb” sign so that everyone knows to stay out.

 Even if we have your resume on file, it never hurts to send your recruiter an updated copy of your resume a few minutes or so before your interview.
 Think of it as the equivalent of bringing extra copies of your resume to an in-person interview, showing your preparedness and commitment to the interviewer.

-I hope this has been a helpful checklist for you, but if you have any additional questions, you can always reach out to your recruiter prior to your Skype interview.
+I hope this has been a helpful checklist for you, but if you have any additional questions, you can always reach out to your recruiter prior to your video interview.
 It’s part of my job (and the job of my fellow recruiters) to help you be successful, so we’re happy to help.
-See you on Skype!
+See you on the webcam!